 Year 6 will be covering the following themes in literacy for this half term:

-In addition to the genres above we teach regular spelling, punctuation and grammar lessons through English starters.
+In addition to the genres above we teach regular spelling, punctuation and grammar lessons and reading comprehension through sets.

 Our foundation subjects will include: